script-fu/script-fu.github.io/_posts/2023-01-01-adjustmentMixer.md

 post-process effects using that changed image.
 Which is nice if you change the source a lot and want to preserve any previous adjustments you made.

-Also depends on having these scripts in the same folder:
+Also depends on having these files in a scripts folder: layerScan.scm, curve2Value.scm, applyCurve_S.scm, copyToLayer.scm and adjustmentBaker.scm

-*layerScan.scm
-*curve2Value.scm
-*applyCurve_S.scm
-*copyToLayer.scm
-*adjustmentBaker.scm

 Non-programmers, notice that this script has several function definitions that are used by the final *registered* function definition.
 This lets you avoid